 Natural disasters such as earthquakes, hurricanes, tsunamis or other adverse weather and climate conditions, whether occurring in the U.S. or abroad, and the effects of these natural disasters, as well as acts of war or terrorism, shipping embargoes, labor unrest or political instability could disrupt our operations, or the operations of our vendors and other suppliers.
-Such events could adversely impact our facilities, or interfere with the manufacture or distribution of Soliris and our product candidates.
+Such events could adversely impact our facilities, or interfere with the manufacture or distribution of Soliris.